myatnoe95/website-testing/README.md

 Clone the repository to your local machine.

-create a new env.file and copy all of the env file in repository.
+create a new .env file and copy all of the env file in repository.

 you will need to uncomment the CI_ENVIRONMENT variable and set its value to development.